derele/NamibiaNanopore/README.md

 This produces a fastq file for each barcode for each of three sequencing runs in the folder "Barcoded".

-We put barcoded sequences from the diffrent sequencing runs into one file (for each barcode):
+We put barcoded sequences from the different sequencing runs into one file (for each barcode):

 ```